ulthiel/JuLie.jl/docs/src/index.md

 #No problem afterwards
 ```

 I'm cheating here a bit because I'm using 8-bit integers (thus saving memory).
-But we can also use bigger integers and the Julia implementation is still more efficient:
+But we can also use bigger integers and the Julia implementation is still faster:

 ```
 julia> @time partitions(Int64(90)); #this time with 64-bit integers